 With arthritis, any abnormality in the biomechanics of the feet can magnify the damage and pain.
 Shoes for arthritic feet are the starting point in effective treatment.

 Here are the features that you should look for in shoes best for arthritis.

 - Shoes designed with an orthotic insole support the arch of the foot, align the feet with the rest of the body and prevent excessive pronation.

 - The shoes need to be deep from the heel to the toe area, to accommodate inserts or orthotics that may be recommended for treatment.

 - A low heel prevents further damage to the toes, back and knees from elevated heels.
 Micro trauma to the lower back, flexion in the knees and forefoot damage to the toe joint can occur as a result of elevated heels.

 - Wide width arthritis shoes are a must!
-They need to have enough width to accommodate the wide forefeet often seen with arthritic deformity in order to provide a comfortable and pressure free fit.
-Some brands such as Orthofeet offer shoes in wide, extra wide and even extra extra wide.
+They need to have enough width to accommodate the wide forefeet often seen with arthritic deformity, in order to provide a comfortable and pressure free fit.
+Look for shoes in Wide, Extra Wide and even Extra Extra Wide widths.